yamin-shihab/study-notes/grade_7/english_language_arts.md

 * A dependent clause doesn't express a complete idea, cannot act alone as a sentence as it depends on an independent clause and always begins with a subordinating conjunction. *(so that I can eat the cake)*
 * Subordinating conjunctions include: *after, although, as, because, even if, even though, if, in order to, once, provided that, rather than, since, so that, than, that, though, unless, until, when, whenever, where, whereas, wherever, whether, while, why*.
 * A complex sentence contains an independent and dependent clause.
 They begin with a subordinating conjunction. *(Because the boys went to the park, they didn't go to the zoo.)*
+* An interrupted sentence is an independent clause with a subordinate clause in between, separated by commas. *(Ivan, the winner of the race, was a very interesting person.)*
+* An interjection sentence has a sudden burst of excitement within a sentence. *(AH!
+What the hell is that?)*

 ## Reading Strategies